 There are 32 trees on the site, according to the tree survey that was carried out two years ago.
 All were rated category “C”.
 This means that they are deemed to be of low quality or value.

-Here’s the map of all the trees from the survey.
+Here’s the map of all the trees from the link for you survey.
 Click for the large version.
-The trees that some locals think could be spared the link for you axe are those to the north on the Overground railway border, which form a screen, and those at the far west of the site, which the survey suggests do not need to levitra best buy be removed
+The trees that some locals think could be spared the axe are those to levitra best buy the north on the Overground railway border, which form a screen, and those at the far west of only today the site, which the survey suggests do not need to be removed

 |Looking west: taller trees to the left could be retained.